garimakhulbe/Project/README.md

 # Project
-Scale up the Swarm cluster on high CPU usage of slave nodes.
+Auto scale up the Swarm cluster when cluster CPU usage is high.